The real hybrid car – not just a Prius

 Oh besides, you are never sure where the pizzazz you are loading into your battery comes from.
 Might have been a good old nuclear power plant which probably does not chime well with your green credentials.

-Hydrogen would be as clean as electricity is but its dangerous (high pressures), materials in contact with it become brittle and toxic and range is still in the “I am biting the steering wheel” category.
+Hydrogen would be as clean as electricity is but it’s dangerous (high pressures), materials in contact with it become brittle and toxic and the range is still in the “I am biting the steering wheel” category.
 Besides, technology is still in its infancy and infrastructure is nonexistent.

-Diesel and gasoline are neat, give long range and are easy to use but they kill us (this is not different for the so called super clean vehicles as the remnantes of the combustion process cannot be filtered in a way to make their afterwhif really clean).
+Diesel and gasoline are neat, give a long range, and are easy to use but they kill us (this is not different for the so-called super clean vehicles as the remnants of the combustion process cannot be filtered in a way to make their afterwhif clean).

-Last on the list, the methane vehicle.
+Last on the list, is the methane vehicle.
 Either as CNG (for the smaller ones) or LNG (for the mastodons and the Marathonists of mobility).
-This is reasonably clean – in fact just a little conventional technology and feed-gas from bio matter or a syngas process will make this virtually emissions free.
-Range is great (with LNG at least) and fuelling no problem.
-It’s safe, technologically mature, there is plenty of existing infrastructure we can build on and … Hey.
+This is reasonably clean – just a little conventional technology and feed gas from biomatter or a syngas process will make this virtually emissions-free.
+The range is great (with LNG at least) and fuelling is no problem.
+It’s safe, technologically mature, there is plenty of existing infrastructure we can build on, and … Hey.
 This is not the first time I write this so if this comes as a surprise to you, you better clean your plate for the rest of the day as there is an awful lot of reading on this blog to catch up with.

 Enough yadayada.

 Imagine a vehicle with a small natural gas engine.
-The engine in fact is a power generator producing power exactly when it’s needed.
+The engine is a power generator that produces power exactly when it’s needed.
 There is no direct connection with the propulsion shaft of the vehicle.
 It’s an all-electric device.
 Instead of coming from a plug, the power comes from the small generator.

 This generator could be much smaller than a natural gas engine that would normally propel such a vehicle as it runs on optimum conditions with perfect fuel economy.
-As a fully electric vehicle it would feature all the gimmicks such as recuperating kinetic energy or plug in electricity feed for moments when such is easy to get.
-The battery would become nothing but a buffer where baseload produced electricity is stored for splitsecond use.
+As a fully electric vehicle, it would feature all the gimmicks such as recuperating kinetic energy or plugging in an electricity feed for moments when such is easy to get.
+The battery would become nothing but a buffer where baseload-produced electricity is stored for split-second use.
 Fuel economy would be incredible.

-Batteries could be rather limited reducing weight of the vehicle as there is a power source constantly watching and producing new juice on demand.
+Batteries could be rather limited reducing the weight of the vehicle as there is a power source constantly watching and producing new juice on demand.
 Just like a Fuel Cell vehicle only that the job of the fuel cell is done by a combustion engine instead.
-And smart computing would watch that the battery is always at some optimum level allowing the vehicle driver to relax and not care about the intricacies of his vehicles technology.
+Smart computing would watch that the battery is always at some optimum level allowing the vehicle driver to relax and not care about the intricacies of his vehicle’s technology.

-It’s going to be cleaner than anything we know outside a laboratory and it’s going to be real quiet plus in times of high energy prices such as now you will love the money saving effect.
+It’s going to be cleaner than anything we know outside a laboratory and it’s going to be quiet plus in times of high energy prices such as now you will love the money-saving effect.

-And it also provides the opportunity to make electric drives real big.
-The battery problem has prevented the industry to jump on the electricity bandwagon for big things – now, that could change.
+And it also provides the opportunity to make electric drives big.
+The battery problem has prevented the industry from jumping on the electricity bandwagon for big things – now, that could change.

 One of the main problems of direct transmission natural gas engines compared to diesel engines is the missing torque.
-Natural gas engines need to be bigger in order to do the same thing.
-This can be handled easily but just imagine electric engines in every wheel of a 18 wheeler.
+Natural gas engines need to be bigger to do the same thing.
+This can be handled easily but just imagine electric engines in every wheel of a 18-wheeler.
 It would act as a very powerful brake in case things go wrong.
-And it would be an all-wheel drive that can adjust its power needs for more accurately than any other engine could.
+And it would be an all-wheel drive that can adjust its power needs more accurately than any other engine could.

 Methane power generation in an all-electric heavy vehicle might just be the thing we were all waiting for.